 Team members can only be excluded when the parent has provided permission in writing.
 The Eligibility Team will determine whether the child is a child with a disability and the educational needs of the child.
 At the conclusion of this team meeting, the LEA will provide the finalized copy of all reports used to determine eligibility.

 When possible, it is important to maintain private therapy services as your child goes through the school-based eligibility process.
 In making a determination of eligibility, the team reviews all prior data (including private evaluations and treatment notes).
 Lack of appropriate instruction and intervention are factors that can deem a child ineligible to receive services provided by your local school district.

 If your child is deemed eligible for free preschool services and/or other supports, and you accept the recommendation of providing supports through an Individualized Education Plan (IEP), if you wish to continue receiving private therapies and your child accesses Medicaid benefits, DO NOT provide permission for the school district to bill your child’s Medicaid.
 Refusing will not affect the services the school district is legally required to provide through the IEP.
 School therapy services are already funded by the state.

-If the school district bills your child’s Medicaid, your child’s private service claims will be denied.
+If the school district bills your child’s Medicaid, you will be responsible for paying your private therapist out of pocket.

 How do parents initiate this process?

 It is best to contact your local school district’s Preschool Special Education Department and inquire about a “preschool special education assessment.”
 You will likely be asked to complete a referral packet, which can be found online or will be mailed to your home.
 It is important to note, the completion of this packet IS NOT parental consent.
 Unless you sign an official Parental Consent for Evaluation of Special Education Services form, the 60-day timeline is not initiated.